ClovisL/Analyzing-tumor-development/README.md

-# matplotlib-challenge
-# MatPlotLib Homework
+# Using MatPlotlib to compare tumor development

 ## Compares tumor development in mice over the course of 45 days, with different drug treatments.
 Generates tables and charts for the report.
 Final notebook performs the following: